nixys/nxs-data-anonymizer/README.md

 #### GitLab CI

 This section describes how to integrate nxs-data-anonymizer into your GitLab CI.
-You may add jobs below into your `.gitlab-ci.yml` and adjust it for yourself.
+You may add jobs presented below into your `.gitlab-ci.yml` and adjust it for yourself.

 ##### Job: anonymize prod

-Job described in this section do the following:
+Job described in this section is able to perform the following tasks:
 - Run when special tag for `main` branch is set
-- Create a `production` database dump, anonymize it and updaload into s3 bucket
+- Create a `production` database dump, anonymize and upload it into s3 bucket

 Job sample:
 ```yaml